UCL-RITS/puppeteer-rampart-screenshot/README.md

 The application will then automatically take screenshots of the charts in your active RAMPART session.
 Screenshots are saved as .png files in the project root under `/outputs`.
 Depending on how many charts you have in your project, it may take some time to finish taking all of the screenshots.
 Any screenshots that fail (see below for possible errors) will have "-failed" appended to the filename.

+The .csv table data in the RAMPART reports tab will also be saved into the `/outputs` directory.

 ---

 ## Specifying a custom port